swup/swup/readme.md

     url: "/someRoute", // route of request (defaults to current url)
     method: "GET", // method of request (defaults to "GET")
-    data: data, // data passed into XMLHttpRequest send method });
+    data: data, // data passed into XMLHttpRequest send method
+    customTransition: "", // name of your transition used for adding custom class to html element and choosing custom animation in swupjs (as setting data-swup-transition attribute on link)
+});

 // scroll page to some position (2000px from top in this example)